 Faculty receive National Science Foundation Rapid Response Research (RAPID) funding

-NYU Tandon professors and their students are quickly responding to the need to understand the spread of the COVID-19 virus, and thanks to National Science Foundation Rapid Response Research (RAPID) funding, earmarked for research with severe urgency, field and lab work is already apace for four projects that take advantage of the wealth of data about New York City.
-Professors Dvorkin, Laefer, Porfiri, Torrens, and Kontokosta are all members of Tandon's Center for Urban Science and Progress (CUSP), an interdisciplinary research center dedicated to the application of science, technology, engineering, and mathematics in the service of urban communities around the globe, and all hope to help the world to react better to this contagion and others in the future.
+NYU Tandon professors and their students are quickly responding to the need to understand the spread, monitoring, and treatment of the COVID-19 virus, and thanks to National Science Foundation Rapid Response Research (RAPID) funding, earmarked for research with severe urgency, field and lab work is already apace for several projects, many of which take advantage of the wealth of data about New York City.
+All involved hope to help the world to react better to this contagion and others in the future.

 Are Urban Infrastructure Systems Resilient Enough to Support Stay-in-Home Orders?

 Electrical and Computer Engineering Department and Center for Urban Science and Progress (CUSP)

 The ongoing COVID-19 outbreak has revealed numerous vulnerabilities in urban areas, including insufficiently robust supply chains and healthcare infrastructure.
 While those deficiencies became apparent at the very onset, other sectors could also be negatively impacted in the long run.